Border Gateway Protocol Complexity

 Back to basics with BGP

 BGP is mature and powers the internet.
 Many mature implementations of BGP exist, including in the open-source networking world.
-A considerable benefit to BGP is that it is less chatty than its link state and supports multi protocols (i.e., it supports advertising IPv4, IPv6, Multiprotocol Label Switching (MPLS), and VPNs natively).
+A considerable benefit to BGP is that it is less chatty than its link state and supports multiple protocols (i.e., it supports advertising IPv4, IPv6, Multiprotocol Label Switching (MPLS), and VPNs natively).
 Remember that BGP has been understood for decades for helping internet-connected systems find one another.
 However, it is helpful within a single data center, as well.
 In addition, BGP is standards-based and supported by many free and open-source software packages.

 How does BGP work?